-Indeed, settlement is tackled by the Hamon Law under the form of mediation, laid down in articles L623-22 and L623-23 of the Consumer judge may ask a mediator to propose an amicable settlement to the parties for the damages concerned by the legal action.
-The judge will also set up the assignment of the mediator and the duration of his or her mission, the limit being three months, which can be extended one time for three months upon request of the mediator.
+Indeed, settlement is tackled by the Hamon Law under the form of mediation, laid down in articles L623-22 and L623-23 of the Consumer Code

+Similarly in the health field, Law No. 2016-41 introduced five articles in the Public Health Code that are dedicated to mediation in health class actions: articles L1143-6 to L1143-10 of the Public Health Code.
+According to article L1143-6 of the Public Health Code, the requested judge may ask a mediator to propose an amicable settlement to the parties for the damages concerned by the legal action.
+The judge will also set up the assignment of the mediator and the duration of his or her mission, the limit being three months, which can be extended once for three months upon request of the mediator.